-Structure and reactivity: Effects of hydrogen bonding, resonance, inductive and
+Structure and reactivity: Effects of hydrogen bonding, resonance, inductive and hyperconjugation on strengths of acids and bases.

 Methods of Determining Reaction Mechanism: Kinetic and non-kinetic methods, Identification of products, detection of intermediates, isotopic labeling, stereochemical evidences, cross-over experiments, Limitation of reactions, kinetic evidences and kinetic isotopic effects.